4th grade identifying adverbs worksheets

 An adverb describes a verb, an adjective, or another adverb.
-By 4th grade, students find adverbs anywhere in a sentence, including openers like "Suddenly" or "Yesterday."
-They also learn that -ly endings can trick you: "lovely" is an adjective, while "fast" can be an adverb with no -ly at all.
+By 4th grade, students find adverbs anywhere in a sentence, including openers like "Suddenly" or "Yesterday," and learn that -ly endings can trick you: "lovely" is an adjective.

-Free printable PDF, aligned to Common Core L.3.1.a.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.3.1.a.

 The kind of sentences you'll get